Middle Years Program

 The Form 6 dramatic arts program is designed to provide an introduction to the exploration and study of drama, theatre and dance.
 Students will learn about using stage area, character development and dramatic conventions such as role-on-the-wall, still-imaging, hot-seating, flocking and stage combat.
 By giving creative expression and form to thoughts, feelings and ideas, students have the opportunity to respond with their whole person: mind, body and emotions.

 The Form 6 music program is a band performance course using brass, woodwind and percussion instruments.
 Students will choose an instrument according to their past experience and appropriate classroom balance.
 Instruments are provided for the students’ use, but they’ll be expected to provide their own mouthpieces and reeds.
 Students are instructed in the proper care and assembly of their instruments.
-The skills developed in Form 6 include the reading of basic music notation, the production of good tone, the learning of fingering patterns, an understanding of pitch and rhythm, and the performance of multi-part band works of different styles.
+The skills developed in Year 6 include the reading of basic music notation, the production of good tone, the learning of fingering patterns, an understanding of pitch and rhythm, and the performance of multi-part band works of different styles.
 Home practise is required.
 Boys are all involved in the Form 6 Band and may audition for the Jazz Band.
 Choir with involvement in the Prep musical is also a co-curricular activity.